Charley-HUANG/OUCopula/README.md

 The best model obtained from module 1 is loaded as the pretrained model.
 The optimal model under copula loss is saved in the `/root/autodl-tmp/warmup loader files/WorkID{work_id}_COPULA_seed{seed}_fold{fold}_X_length{X_length}_batchsize{batch_size}_num_epoch{num_epochs}.pth` and its performance on the test dataset is saved in the `./Simu/WorkID{work_id}_COPULA_seed{seed}_X_length{X_length}_batchsize{batch_size}_num_epoch{num_epochs}.csv`.

+## Results table
+The experiment results of OUCopula with backbones "DenseNet" and "ResNet" are reported in `summary/Densenet_summary.xlsx` and `summary/Resnet_summary.xlsx`.

 ## Disclaimer:
 This code is for research purposes and is not approved for clinical use.